Roseville Diamonds: History

 On July 31, 1948, the Roseville Diamonds played their first game under their new name, losing at Oroville and losing again the next day.
 Traveling to Redding, the Diamond lost three more games to the Browns before sweeping a doubleheader.
-Coming to Roseville for their first home games, the Diamonds were in last place with a record of 33-53, with a 2-5 record based in Roseville.
+Coming to Roseville for their first home games, the Diamonds were in last place with a record of 33–53, with a 2–5 record based in Roseville.
 The team played eleven games over the next nine days in Roseville, beginning on August 5, 1948, against the Santa Rosa Pirates.

-In their first home game, with one thousand fans in attendance, Santa Rosa’s Bill LaThorpe threw a no-hitter and struck out seventeen batters in defeating Roseville.
-In their second home game, Roseville lost 16-6.
+In their first home game, with one thousand fans in attendance, Santa Rosa's Bill LaThorpe threw a no-hitter and struck out seventeen batters in defeating Roseville.
+In their second home game, Roseville lost 16–6.

-After losing their first five home games, Roseville had a 12-0 victory in the nightcap of a doubleheader on August 8, 1948, before losing their next six games.
+After losing their first five home games, Roseville had a 12–0 victory in the nightcap of a doubleheader on August 8, 1948, before losing their next six games.

 With their current ballpark posing challenges of a dirt infield and alcohol not being allowed to be sold on the high school grounds, Hadler had to pay a fine to the league for utilizing a field lacking sod.
-On August 19, 1948, After losing to Medford, 5-3, Hadler announced the team would not play the remainder of the its home schedule in Roseville and the Diamonds played the remainder of the season as a road team.
+On August 19, 1948, After losing to Medford, 5–3, Hadler announced the team would not play the remainder of its home schedule in Roseville and the Diamonds played the remainder of the season as a road team.
 The team suffered, winning only four of their final twenty-one games, including, a six-game sweep to the Willows Cardinals, to end the season.

 The Diamonds ended the season with an overall record of 38-71 and finished in last place.
 The team compiled a record of 7-23 while based in Roseville and were managed by Gus Suhr, Rosie Rose and Bill Shewey, while finishing 24.5 games behind the first place Oroville Red Sox in the final standings.